szjug/szjug-spring-boot-mongodb-crm-demo/README.md

 MongoDB with dynamic schemas for more flexible data structures.

+## Tools

+1. For development get project lombock <https://projectlombok.org/> for your IDE.
+ It is not runtime, but development time dependency.
+2. For UML diagrams (in `\docs` folder) ObjectAid tool <http://objectaid.com/> is used.
+ Note: install only Class Diagram, that is free.

 ## Multitenancy

 In this demo a field called `organization` (of type `Organization`) is used to separate tenants data.